DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 2014; Prins et al. 2015).
-Thus, one main factor for the poor sustainability of research software is the lack of long-term funding for research software engineers (RSE) (Richardson and Croucher 2018) who take care of the appropriate architecture, organization, implementation, documentation, and community interaction for the software, paired with the implementation of measures towards making the software sustainable during the development
+Thus, one main factor for the poor sustainability of research software is the lack of long-term funding for research software engineers (RSEs, Richardson and Croucher 2018) who take care of the appropriate architecture, organization, implementation, documentation, and community interaction for the software, paired with the implementation of measures towards making the software sustainable during the development